Bureau of Justice Statistics, Department of Justice.

 (1) Type of Information Collection: New collection.

-(2) Title of the Form/Collection: Census of State and Local Prosecutor Offices Serving Tribal Lands/part of the State and Local Justice Agencies Serving Tribal Lands collection.
+(2) Title of the Form/Collection: Census of State and Local Law Enforcement Agencies Serving Tribal Lands/part of the State and Local Justice Agencies Serving Tribal Lands collection.

-(5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond: An estimated 490 prosecutor offices will be asked to respond to the survey.
-About 58% of those offices Start Printed Page 21397located in contiguous counties are not expected to provide services to tribal lands and will be ineligible to complete the survey.
+(5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond: An estimated 1,600 law enforcement agencies will be asked to respond to the survey.
+About 54% of these respondents will be ineligible to complete the survey instrument.
 For these entities the burden will be less than 5 minutes.
-Of the remaining 204 prosecutor offices, we expect a 95% response rate, or 194 offices.
-It will take the average respondent an estimated 60 minutes to respond and 15 minutes for any response verification.
+Of the remaining 740 law enforcement agencies, we expect a 95% response rate or 703 agencies.
+It will take the average interviewed respondent an estimated 60 minutes to respond and 15 minutes for any response verification.

 If additional information is required contact: Jerri Murray, Department Clearance Officer, United States Department of Justice, Justice Management Division, Policy and Planning Staff, Two Constitution Square, 145 N Street NE., 3E.405B, Washington, DC 20530.